Staffordshire Bull Terrier Dogs

 The SBT is great with kids in fact it is only one of 2 breeds the Kennel Club state are totally reliable with children, so much so that it is sometimes known as the "Nanny Dog" Many rescue charities and welfare organisations also believe it is one of the best dogs for families with children.

 However, it must be noted that they are a strong powerful dog and can be boisterous when young, unintentionally knocking over a small child is a possibility.
 Properly trained a Staffy is a great family pet one that will enjoy playing with the kids and cuddling up to them on the sofa.
 As with any breed they should never be left unsupervised with any child.

 How big are they?

 Staffies are a small to medium sized dog standing between 12-16 inches, however some lines from Ireland can be more long-legged and slightly larger and some back-street breeders sell Staffies that have been crossed with larger bully-types.

 Staffordshire Bull Terriers come in a wide variety of colours the only colours frowned upon in the show ring are black and tan and black and liver.

-Where to find Staffordshire Bull Terrier breeders?
+Where to find reputable breeders?

 The sad truth is, that there are many "back street breeders" who are just out to make a quick buck and are clueless, irresponsible and have no knowledge of this fantastic breed.
 You can click here to find a list of reputable breeders of Staffy pups.
 Alternatively, you can join online communities while doing research into the breed and see if they have any recommendations of reputable local breeders.